oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Implementation Combinator

-First you need to start with choosing token kind starting with `Implementation` combinator that has the following selectors:
+First, you need to start with choosing token kind starting with `Implementation` combinator that has the following selectors:

 * `nft()` implement NFT FA2 contract